davidcontrerasaguilar/GREAT/README.md

 ---

 ## ✨ Features
+GREAT provides a comprehensive environment for user profiling, interaction tracking, and recommendation management within collaborative settings.
+Its main features include:

-- ✅ Group and individual recommendations
+- ✅ Support for both group and individual recommendations
-- ✅ Structured user interaction analysis
+- ✅ Structured analysis of user interactions
 - ✅ Live evaluation with real users

 ---